 Skyhawk Soccer | Phil McNamara - Head Coach

-During his tenure at UT Martin, McNamara has continued to build an impressive resume.
-Having won four consecutive OVC titles, including two regular season and tournament championships, McNamara has guided players to 12 All-OVC first team honors, four earning second team honors and 10 on the All-Newcomer teams.
+During his tenure at UT Martin, McNamara has continued to build an impressive résumé.
+Having strung together four consecutive OVC title - including two regular season and tournament championships - McNamara has guided players to 14 All-OVC first team honors, five earning second team honors and 13 on the All-Newcomer teams.
 McNamara helped Skyhawks earn their first OVC Player of the Year in 2014 when Rianna Jarrett brought home the award.
 In his second season, McNamara helped Melissa Govea earn UT Martin’s first OVC Defensive Player of the Year award in 2012.

 In 2014 McNamara saw the Skyhawks open the season with a school-record four victories on their way to a fourth-straight season with double-digit victories.
 Guiding the team to a 12-6-2 record including a 6-3-1 conference slate, the Skyhawks were offensively gifted by leading the OVC in shots taken.
 The season saw newcomer Rianna Jarrett set a school-record with 17 goals on her way to the program’s first OVC Player of the Year honor.
 In the conference tournament, UT Martin fell in a shootout to Jacksonville State.